• Skip to primary navigation

 Instructions

-• If using fresh pumpkin cut it into pieces, take the skin off, the seeds out, and grate it.
-Set aside.
-If using pumpkin puree you will skip these steps, although if you are making homemade puree, you will do the steps above, except instead of grating it you will roast the pieces in the oven till soft and them mush them into puree consistency.
+If using pumpkin puree you will skip the step above, although if you are making homemade puree, you will do the steps above, except instead of grating it you will roast the pieces in the oven until soft and then mash them into a consistency of puree.

-• Chop the walnuts.
+3. Chop the walnuts.
 Add them to the grated pumpkin together with the cinnamon, nutmeg, and sugar.
 Mix well.

-• Preheat the oven to 350F(180C).
+4. Preheat the oven to 350F(180C).

-• Lay the Phyllo sheets flat.
+5. Lay the Phyllo sheets flat.
 Spread the brown butter lengthwise over half of the sheet using a pastry brush.
 Fold the other side over, brush again, and add about 2 tbsp of the filling to the bottom corner.
 Take the corner with the filling and flip it over the other side creating a triangle.
-Then one more time to the other side till you reach the top(see photos for reference).
+Then one more time to the other side until you reach the top(see photos for reference).

-• Let them cool a bit and enjoy!
+7. Let them cool a bit and enjoy!
 They are great even the next day if they last that long 😉

 A plate with Phyllo dough turnover.
 Behind another plate with four turnovers and pieces of walnuts on a plate.
 The plate is sitting on a cutting board partially covered with yellow napkin.
 Small whole pumpkin on the back.